michar71/DMX_CTRL/README.md

 Board has been tested with 9 PWM channels with 216 RGB LED's with a total power consumption of 3.8A @ 12V.
 If only 12V is supplied make sure to add J5 so the microcontroller is powered.

-### Serial Shell
-Serial shell is enabled at 115 kBaud on the serial port.
-(Note that Rx and Tx are swapped at the moment....).
-There is a "Help" command to see all the supported commands.
-For parameters just type in the command.

 ### Restoring Defaults
 Pressing the button while powering up will erease all settings and restore the defaults.